purval1992/python-gtk3-tutorial/radiotoolbutton.rst

 ===========
 The RadioToolButton can be constructed using the following::

-  radiotoolbutton = Gtk.RadioToolButton(label, use_underline, group)
+  radiotoolbutton = Gtk.RadioToolButton(label, group)

 The first constructor allows creation of a RadioToolButton with custom text.
 This is specified via the *label* paramter.
-When setting the *use_underline* to ``True``, the letter proceeding the underscore in the label string will be used as a mnemonic key.
-Both constructors use the *group* parameter identifiying the group the RadioToolButton belongs.
+The constructor also uses the *group* parameter identifiying the group the RadioToolButton belongs.

 =======
 Methods